 To be sure, most of the Arab Jews who left their home countries did not leave voluntarily.
 Whether they were solely the victims of Arab governments, as Ayalon argues, or also of the Zionist movement, as Ben Gurion wrote at the time, is largely a moot point, however, given that none of those Jews are refugees today.
 They have all been settled for decades in their adoptive countries and, for the most part, don’t look back.
-My father and grandfather traveled to Cairo a decade and a half after they had been forced to leave, once the Israel-Egypt peace treaty had been concluded.
+My father and grandfather traveled to Cairo a decade and a half after they had been forced to leave, following the conclusion of the Israel-Egypt peace treaty.
 When they returned to Canada, the story goes, my grandfather told the rest of the family to be thankful that they had had the opportunity to leave Egypt.
 This from a man who, by all accounts, had been exceptionally well-integrated into Egyptian society.

-Ayalon and his supporters note, correctly, that the Palestinian refugee problem could have been similarly put to rest had there been political will to integrate the refugees into other countries.
+Ayalon and his supporters note that the Palestinian refugee problem could have been similarly put to rest had there been political will to integrate the refugees into other countries.
 In advancing this argument, however, Ayalon (himself the son of an Algerian refugee) fundamentally misunderstands — or willfully ignores — the nature of the problem.
-The Palestinian Nakba, as Shenhav notes, is not a historic individual trauma rooted in personal loss; rather it is the ongoing, collective trauma of an entire nation being dispossessed of its homeland.
+The Palestinian Nakba, as Shenhav notes, is not a historic individual trauma rooted in the loss of personal property; rather it is the ongoing and collective trauma of an entire nation being dispossessed of its homeland.
 Proposed solutions that fail to acknowledge and address this cannot hope to resolve the issue.
-While Jewish refugees have little interest in returning to their former homes (many Arab countries have indeed already invited them to return), Palestinian refugees are seeking collective redress through repatriation or remedial self-determination.
+While Jewish refugees have little interest in returning to their former homes (many Arab countries have indeed already invited their return), Palestinian refugees are seeking collective redress through repatriation or remedial self-determination.

 The notion of Israel conditioning reparations to the Palestinian people upon the government of Egypt paying compensation to my family is thoroughly devoid of internal logic.
 First, because while I may or may not be entitled to pursue a claim against the government which persecuted my family, the government of Israel certainly has no moral or legal authority to lodge such a claim on my behalf; and second (and more importantly) because the Palestinians are not agents of the Egyptian government and should not pay for its wrongdoings.
-(It is interesting to note that Israel has always declined to make such demands of Egypt directly; the 1978 Camp David framework agreement that led to peace between the two states, and ostensibly resolves all outstanding disputes between them, makes reference to the claims of Palestinian refugees, but not Jewish ones.)
-The party most likely to benefit from Ayalon’s proposal is Arab governments themselves, who might be expected to enthusiastically embrace Ayalon’s linkage for public relations points given that they, unlike Israel, have no ideological reservations about repatriating refugees.
-The likely loser, as usual, will be the Palestinians who will face yet another externally-imposed obstacle to negotiations.
+(It should be noted that Israel has always declined to pursue such claims against Egypt directly; the 1978 Camp David framework agreement that led to peace between the two states, and ostensibly resolved all outstanding disputes between them, makes reference to the claims of Palestinian refugees, but not Jewish ones.)
+The party most likely to benefit from Ayalon’s proposal is Arab governments themselves, who might be expected to enthusiastically embrace Ayalon’s rhetorical linkage to argue for the repatriation of both refugee groups.
+The chief losers will be the Palestinians, who will face yet another obstacle to a negotiated settlement with Israel.

-This article has been expanded from its original version.
+This article has been updated and expanded from its original version.